-Although all pathways are designed to help Hong Kong achieve net-zero emissions, the annual emission reduction potential varies across scenarios over time.
-CO2 emissions will be zero by 2050 only under the 'Fossil Free' scenario because all sources are from non-fossil fuel energy by 2050.
+Although all pathways are designed to help Hong Kong achieve net-zero emissions, the annual emissions-reduction potential varies across scenarios over time.
+CO2 emissions will be zero by 2050 only under the Fossil-Free scenario because all sources are from non-fossil fuel energy by 2050.
 Other scenarios will still have residual emissions that need to be offset by forest carbon sinks or by purchasing offset credits.
-The 'Natural Gas' scenario will have the largest demand in this regard-one million tonnes of CO2 emissions in 2050 because of the energy penalty and uncaptured emissions of CCS.
-Figure 6-3 shows the annual CO2 emissions under each scenario.
-Under the 'Natural Gas' scenario, the rate of decline in emissions from the power sector will gradually increase from 2036 because we assume CCS will not be applied until 2036 and the application of CCS technology will be implemented through steps from the pilot to large-scale application.
-The 'Nuclear' and 'Fossil Free' scenarios assume that the use of imported nuclear energy will be increased to 60 percent of the total electricity demand by 2035, so emissions will drop significantly in 2035.
+The Natural Gas scenario will have the largest demand in this regard-1 million tonnes of CO2 emissions in 2050 because of the energy penalty8 and uncaptured emissions of CCS.
+Figure 19 shows the annual CO2 emissions under each scenario.
+Under the Natural Gas scenario, the rate of decline in emissions from the power sector will gradually increase from 2036 because we assume that CCS will not be applied until 2036, and the application of CCS technology will be implemented through steps from the pilot to large-scale application.
+The Nuclear and Fossil-Free scenarios assume that the use of imported nuclear energy will be increased to 60 percent of the total electricity demand by 2035, so emissions will drop significantly in 2035.